derevirn/lulc-keras/README.md

-# lulc-keras
+# Land Use and Land Cover Classification with Keras
-Land Use and Land Cover (LULC) Classification using Convolutional Neural Networks and Transfer Learning
+Land Use and Land Cover (LULC) Classification, using Convolutional Neural Networks and Transfer Learning.